aang-sym/traits-takehome/docs/decisions.md

 - Run metric computation via Spark (Glue).
 - Register cleaned tables in a catalog (Glue → Athena/Redshift).
 - The logic itself remains simple - mainly the I/O and batching changes.

+Normalising per‑90 works for physical output, but tactical opportunities vary by style and match state.
+In production I’d use TIP‑based normalisation (e.g., P30 TIP) for possession‑linked actions so comparisons are fair across roles and team contexts.

 ### 6.2 Orchestration